How Many of These Diagnoses Do You Have? Four wasted years. Nine doctors and multiple…

 May 2018….Hospital 3 neuro says there is a good chance it is not OMS, but Spinocerebellar Ataxia.
 Degenerative.
 Neurological.
 No cure.
 No treatment.
 It is genetic. bloodwork.
 He had not been walking up to that point.

 5 days later….he is walking on the beach.

-July 2018….not SCA, final diagnosis: 1 copy of MRE11A mutation on chromosome 11.
+July 2018….not SCA, fourth diagnosis: 1 copy of MRE11A mutation on chromosome 11.
 Ataxia Telangictasia Like Disorder.

 Then we have blah blah blah……..

 He has been through so much.
 Physically, mentally, emotionally.
 He is exhausted.
 We are exhausted.